smfarzaneh/abinitio-tutorial/graphene.md

 ## Set up main parameters
-The main parameters that you may want to change at different runs are listed in the beginning of the `run-graphene` files.
+The main parameters that you may want to change at different runs are listed in the beginning of the `run-graphene` file.
 ```bash
 #!/bin/sh